perladvent/perldotcom/content/legacy/_pub_2002_05_07_mod_perl.md

 It's a known fact that one cannot become a Perl hacker and especially mod\_perl hacker without knowing how to read Perl documentation and search through it.
 Books are good, but an easily accessible and searchable Perl reference at your fingertips is a great time saver.
 It always has the up-to-date information for the version of perl you're using.

-Of course, you can use online Perl documentation at the Web.
-I prefer [http://theoryx5.uwinnipeg.ca/CPAN/perl](http://theoryx5.uwinnipeg.ca/CPAN/perl/) to the official URL: [perldoc](https://perldoc.perl.org) is very slow :( .
+Of course, you can use online Perl documentation at the Web: [perldoc](https://perldoc.perl.org).
 The `perldoc` utility provides you with access to the documentation installed on your system.
 To find out what Perl manpages are available execute:

       % perldoc perl